- 28

 | Angular Aria | Developer Preview | Stable or more complete Developer Preview |

-Angular 18 Has Reached Full EOL — Security Risk
+Angular 18 Has Reached End of Life — Security Risk

-Angular 18 has reached full End of Life (EOL).
-This means:
+Angular 18 has reached full End of Life — this means:

-- No more security patches — if new vulnerabilities are discovered, they will not be fixed
+- No more security patches — if new vulnerabilities are found, they will not be fixed

-- Dependencies are aging — TypeScript, RxJS, and Node.js versions supported by Angular 18 will also reach EOL
+- Dependencies become increasingly outdated — TypeScript, RxJS, Node.js versions supported by Angular 18 will also reach end of life

-- No bug fixes — issues found will not be addressed by the Angular team
+- No bug fixes — issues found will not be fixed by the Angular team

-If your organization is still using Angular 18 or older, you should plan an upgrade immediately as this represents a system security risk.
+If your organization is still using Angular 18 or older, you should plan to upgrade soon as this is a system security risk.

 Angular 19 — Time Is Running Out

 Angular 19 will reach end of support in May 2026.
-Organizations still using Angular 19 should plan their upgrade to Angular 20+ within this quarter.
+Organizations still using Angular 19 should plan to upgrade to Angular 20+ within this quarter.

-Saeree ERP uses Angular as its primary frontend framework (read why in our article Why Saeree ERP Chose Angular), and our development team closely follows Angular's evolution:
+Saeree ERP uses Angular as its primary frontend framework (read why in our article Why Saeree ERP Chose Angular), and our development team closely tracks Angular's progress:

-- Saeree ERP runs on Angular 20+ — on a fully supported version
+- Saeree ERP uses Angular 20+ — on a fully supported version

-- Evaluating Signal Forms — when stable in Angular 22, we will begin migrating complex forms (such as procurement forms, budget forms) to Signal Forms
+- Currently evaluating Signal Forms — when stable in Angular 22, will begin migrating complex forms (e.g., procurement forms, budget forms) to Signal Forms

-- Zoneless ready — new modules being developed will use Zoneless change detection by default
+- Zoneless ready — new modules under development will use Zoneless change detection as default

-- Vitest for unit testing — the team is migrating from Karma to Vitest for faster testing
+- Vitest for unit tests — the team is migrating from Karma to Vitest for faster testing

 Angular is not just "updating" — it is undergoing its biggest transformation since Angular 2 replaced AngularJS.
 The shift from zone.js to signals, from Reactive Forms to Signal Forms, from Karma to Vitest — all happening simultaneously.
-Organizations that do not keep up will be left behind.
+Organizations that don't keep up will be left behind.

 — Saeree ERP Development Team